mfaizsyahmi/WindowNotifyOverlay_AHK2/README.md

 - Currently doesn't support HICON and HBITMAP icons.
 - Since the whole overlay is a single Gui window, there can be only one opacity value for the whole overlay.
 - Some CSS animations don't work properly.
-- The rendered HTML can't have any translucency as it will blend into the trans color and form a halo.
+- Translucency in any part of the HTML may cause it to blend into the trans color and form a halo.
-- The HtmlDocument ActiveX control uses the old mshtml library (equivalent to IE~10) so modern web features post-IE aren't supported.
+- The HtmlDocument ActiveX control uses the old mshtml library (equivalent to IE~10) so modern web features post-IE e.g. shadow DOM aren't supported.

 ## Class documentation
 See [Classes.md](Classes.md) for documentation on classes in WindowNotifyOverlay.ahk.